- Hits: 149

 "Historical Judaism and its two successors, Jewish orthodoxy and Zionism, are both sworn enemies of the concept of the open society as applied to Israel," Shahak writes.
 "There are two choices which face Israeli-Jewish society.
 It can become a fully closed and warlike ghetto, a Jewish Sparta, supported by the labor of Arab helots, kept in existence by its influence on the U.S. political establishment and by threats to use its nuclear power.
 Or it can become an open society.
 The second choice is dependent on an honest examination of its Jewish past, on the admission that Jewish chauvinism and exclusivism exist, and on an honest examination of the attitudes of Judaism towards non-Jews."

 Shahak's clarion call, then, is for Jews everywhere to face history and themselves.
 "Anti-Semitism and Jewish chauvinism can only be fought simultaneously."

 I believe there is enough talent, wisdom and courage in Jewish communities around the world to accept Shahak's challenge and to engage in a process of self-criticism and soul-searching in the spirit of the great prophets.

 Dr. Edna Homa Hunt, a naturalized American living in the United States, was born in Jerusalem of Jewish parents.
-When she was approached by the Washington Report to review Jewish History, Jewish Religion: The Weight of Three Thousand Years, she agreed to do so on condition that readers be informed that she is a friend of the author, Dr. Israel Shahak, and a great admirer of all of his work.
+When she was approached by the Washington Report on Middle East Affairs, to review Jewish History, Jewish Religion: The Weight of Three Thousand Years, she agreed to do so on condition that readers be informed that she is a friend of the author, Dr. Israel Shahak, and a great admirer of all of his work.